 With DigLu, the children of occupational travellers can experience a new continuity of learning on the journey, receive seamless learning development and performance assessment, use a variety of digital teaching and learning materials regardless of location, and access offers from other digital systems.

-Teachers at the main and support schools as well as the mobile Bereichslehrkräfte have the opportunity to supervise and support the children on the journey with the necessary continuity and to keep a constant eye on the learning development of the child during the journey.
+Teachers at the main and support schools as well as the Bereichslehrkräfte have the opportunity to supervise and support the children on the journey with the necessary continuity and to keep a constant eye on the learning development of the child during the journey.
 DigLu was successfully launched as a pilot project on 1 November 2020 with the pilot states of Baden-Württemberg, Bayern, Hessen, Niedersachsen, Nordrhein-Westfalen, Sachsen and Thüringen.
-All other Länder will enter the trial phase by the end of 2022.
+The successive entry of further Länder into the trial phase took place until December 2022.
 After successful completion of the trial phase, it is planned to transfer DigLu to regular operation by all Länder and thus to firmly establish it as a cross-Länder system.
 DigLu is funded by the DigitalPakt Schule.

 The above-mentioned support services and documents, current and further information on the pedagogical concept as well as access to institutions active in this field, to the contact persons in the Länder as well as to the Bereichslehrkräfte and much more can be found on the homepage of www.schule-unterwegs.de.
 The website is maintained by the Federal Association for the Promotion of Education and Training of Children and Adolescents of Travelling Professionals in Germany (Bundesverband zur Förderung von Erziehung und Bildung der Kinder und Jugendlichen von reisenden Berufsgruppen in Deutschland e.V. – BERiD e.
 V.) with the support of the district government of Arnsberg (Nordrhein-Westfalen).